Surgams/libdstruct/README.md

 Datastructure library for C language, written in ANSI C with complete set of Unit tests and full demo samples.
 Provides a complete interface to fundamental data-structres.

-Build and tested on FreeBSD and OpenBSD, NetBSD (Should work on Linux perfectly on Linux) using Clang and gcc.
+Build and tested on FreeBSD and OpenBSD, NetBSD (Should work perfectly on Linux) using Clang and gcc.

 ## Types
 Currently the library supports the below types: